spatialos/gdk-for-unity/docs/modules/transform-sync/utilities.md

 ## Type conversion methods

-The following static methods can be used to construct a `FixedPointVector` or `CompressedQuaternion` from their respective native Unity types.
+The following static methods can be used to construct a `FixedPointVector3` or `CompressedQuaternion` from their respective native Unity types.

 | Static Method                                            | Result Type            |
 |----------------------------------------------------------|------------------------|